 "Which chest set?"
 Peter asked.

 "It can't be."
-Lucy said as if in daze.
+Lucy breathed out as if in a daze.

 "Look, imagine walls."
-She put in front of what I could tell was the remains of a throne.
+She put each of her siblings in front of what I could tell was the remains of a throne one by one.
 "And columns there."
 She arranged Susan.
 "And then a glass roof."

 Ed had already found his spot so Lucy stood in hers.
 I walked up what was left of the steps and took Peter's hand.

-"But what happened, we have only been gone a year."
-Susan asked.
+"But what happened, we have only been gone a year?"
+Susan was looking around at us, looking very confused.
+"How could this have happened?"

 "Narnian time doesn't go at the same rate as ours."
-I explained.
-"Aslan knows how long we've been gone."
+I remembered.
+"Aslan knows how long we've been gone.
+When we went back, not even a second had passed on Earth."

-We headed out of what used to the throne room.
-When we reached another bit Edmund kneeled and examined the rocks.
+Slowly, the six of us headed out of what used to the throne room.
+I don't think any of us could stand being there a moment longer.
+When we reached what was left of another part of the castle, Edmund kneeled and examined one of the rocks.

 "Catapults."
 He observed.